 Note that when typing commands in the “cmd.exe” shell, you should use double quotes instead of single quotes as shown in some examples.

-Stand-alone version in the Windows GUI:
+The stand-alone version in the Windows GUI:

 Double-click on “

-exiftool(-k).exe” to read the application documentation, or drag-and-drop files and folders to run exiftool on the selected files.
+exiftool(-k).exe” to read the application documentation or drag-and-drop files and folders to run ExifTool on the selected files.

 Simple options may be added inside the brackets in the name of the stand-alone executable.
 (But note that the characters